— THE OWNER’S LENS™

 Where value is quietly lost across the system.

-Two additional perspectives sit beneath the five dimensions — assessing the conditions that determine how well the business holds together and how capable it is of improving over time.
+The conditions that determine how well the business holds together and improves over time.

 How the business holds together under real conditions.
 Where pressure concentrates.
 What remains fragile.

-The quality of decision-making depends not only on people and processes, but on an organisation's ability to create usable visibility from its data and systems.
+The organisation's ability to create usable visibility from its data and systems.

 This work tends to matter most where growth has outpaced visibility — and where ownership is ready to see the business more clearly.